-Cookies, like these traditional Spanish cookies called Polvorones, are a universal treat that regardless of culture, always bring a smile to peoples’ faces.
+Cookies, like these traditional Spanish cookies called Polvorones, are a universal treat that, regardless of culture, always bring a smile to people’s faces.
 Across the globe, cookies bring families together, celebrate holidays and achievements, and just make everyone feel good.
 This polvorones recipe hails from Mexico and was traditionally made to celebrate Christmas.

 These cinnamon cookies are full of flavor and require only seven simple ingredients.
-They fall in the shortbread cookies category because they have a high fat to flour ratio and a crumbly texture.
+They fall in the shortbread cookies category because they have a high fat-to-flour ratio and a crumbly texture.
 I know you’ll love these buttery, cinnamon-spiced Christmas cookies!

 Try my sweet, crunchy, dredged in cinnamon sugar Biscochitos next!